Denver’s Wild Blue Mustang

 That tragic mishap ended, at age 65, the career of the accomplished, sometimes-controversial sculptor who melded boldly colored pop-art cheekiness with Western and Hispanic subject matter.
 His work is in many public art and museum collections; his awards included New Mexico’s Governor’s Award for artistic excellence.
 Born and raised in El Paso, where working at his father’s commercial sign shop was an early and life-long influence, Jimenez developed his art career despite being blind in one eye.

-’s art critic and covered the planning of public art for Denver International Airport, before moving to Los Angeles and Cincinnati.
-He previously wrote about Clyfford Still for this magazine, and has also written art stories for Modernism and art ltd
+Steven Rosen worked as The Denver Post’s art critic and covered the planning of public art for Denver International Airport, before moving to Los Angeles and Cincinnati.
+He previously wrote about Clyfford Still for this magazine, and has also written art stories for Modernism and art ltd.